-The next step is to assert that anyone without specialist scientific knowledge, for example in immunology or epidemiology, or at least a PhD in a scientific field, therefore has no credibility to comment on vaccination.
-This is another step without a solid logical foundation, because it assumes incorrectly that having specialist knowledge makes a person an authority in related areas and then goes vaccination debate thus involves several components.
-The usual boundary-work is carried out by figures and organisations with the greatest credibility, including government health departments, the Australian Medical Association, and leading doctors and scientists, augmented by the commitment of numerous doctors, nurses and other health professionals.
+The process of boundary-work in the Australian vaccination debate thus involves several components.
+The usual pro-vaccination boundary-work is carried out by figures and organisations with the greatest credibility, including government health departments, the Australian Medical Association, and leading doctors and scientists, augmented by the commitment of numerous doctors, nurses and other health professionals.
 The result of routine endorsement of vaccination was that vaccine critics had little impact on vaccination policy and little credibility for the majority of the population.